HippoThicco/dish-hunt/README.md

 # dish-hunt
-A JavaFX + PostgreSQL application to search and share community-sourced recipes.
+A Spring Boot + React + PostgreSQL application to search and share community-sourced recipes.